The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 It is proven that the correct jumping technique can improve your vertical by 2-3 inches.

-The most important thing when conducting a vertical test is to swing both arms so you can use that extra momentum to explode upwards and achieve maximum jump height.
+When conducting a vertical test, the most important thing is to swing both arms so you can use that extra momentum to explode upwards and achieve maximum jump height.

 3. Fatigue